Ahau-NZ/Pataka/README.md

    - recommend map port `80` => `8000` (default web registration port)
 - graphql (port `18088` by default)
    - recommend map port `18088` => `18088` (default graphql port)
    - note that the UI assumes this default port, so changing this will likely break UI
+- blobs (port `28088` by default)
+   - blobs is used for serving profile images
+   - recommend map port `28088` => `28088` (default blobs port)
+   - note that the UI assumes this default port, so changing this will likely break UI

 ## Development